sebaszeledon/hardhat-simple-storage-fcc/README.md

-# My first Hardhat Project
+# My First Hardhat Project

 This project demonstrates a basic Hardhat use case using Javascript.